Boys, books and football

 Published on: 15 February 2013 Author: Matt Haig

-The award-winning national treasure Matt Haig, who's work includes The Runaway Troll and To Be A Cat, became our eighth Writer in Residence back in 2013.
+The award-winning national treasure Matt Haig, whose work includes The Runaway Troll and To Be A Cat, became our eighth Writer in Residence back in 2013.
 In this blog Matt wrote about getting boys reading, ways to tackle reluctant readers and the ultimate tool in the war of reading engagement, football.

 Here's a depressing fact.
 Boys, as a species, aren't as into reading as girls.